vugonz/vugonz.github.io/content/posts/cli-app.md

 	}
 }
 ```
 Golang reflection has two main types, `Value` and `Type`.
 I won't pretend to understand it deeply, but the idea here is quite simple.
-We iterate through each field in our Configuration struct and, if the field value is not set, we save its' name and its' `env` tag.
+We iterate through each field in our Configuration struct and, if the field value is not set, we save its name and its `env` tag.
 Later we will load the values into the fields using `os.LookupEnv(tag)`.
 This clearly doesn't allow for generic configurations, we are only loading strings, but it suffices for our use case!
 To achieve a more generic configuration parser you will need even messier reflection!
 I have written a Bencode parser that requires a bit more care, you can [check it here. 📁](https://github.com/vugonz/bencode)

-**Observation**: This is a simplification, CLI arguments can also load the configuration, and these overwrite the file and environment ones, the snippet above also doesn't take into account loading the configuration from the file.
+**Observation**: CLI arguments can also load the configuration, and these overwrite the file and environment ones, the snippet above also doesn't take into account loading the configuration from the file.